Fudenberg-Research-Group/Targeted_Cohesin_Loading/README.md

 - **Right**: The consequence on 3D genome organization.-->

 ### Description
-This GitHub repository contains tools for simulating chromatin loop extrusion with targeted loading loci using a dynamic model of CTCF.
+This GitHub repository contains tools for simulating chromatin loop extrusion with targeted loading loci for extruders, using a dynamic model of CTCF.

 Preprint available here: <>

 ### Structure of the repository
 The structure of this repository follows as below:
 - Analysis: notebooks and code for analyzing simulations and experimental data.
 This includes:
-      - Target Cohesin Loading: Single site, Multiple site, and domains
+  - Target Cohesin Loading: Single site, multiple site, domains targets, and target loading with association rate
-      - Sequential Barriers
+  - Sequential Barriers: Tandem configuration of barriers
-      - Realistic Distribution of Barriers
+  - Realistic Distribution of Barriers: Different scenarios with the random and regular configuration of barriers
 - Scripts: codes for performing simulations, and quantitative analysis.
 - Target_Cohesin_Loading: accessory scripts for the simulations